 This season, bring some character to your dining spread with a unique and beautiful Farmhouse tablescape.
 Combining natural elements like wood and jute with industrial galvanized steel will add the perfect touch to your next holiday dinner.
 Show guests how much they matter and elevate your hosting experience with a well-planned and cohesive table.

 What defines Farmhouse style?

-Modern farmhouse style is known for its simplicity and warmth.
+The modern farmhouse style is known for its simplicity and warmth.
 Well-loved and vintage items are all welcome as is a color palette that fits your style.
 From soft creams and neutrals to earthy tones with pops of harvest bright color, there is a farmhouse style out there that’s right for you.
-Add color, create visual interest and show off your personality at your next big event - read on to find out how!
+Add color, create visual interest and show off your personality at your next big event – read on to find out how!

-Feature items made of natural materials like reclaimed wood trays, woven straw placemats and hand carved candle holders or votives.
-For soft elements, like tablecloths napkins and runners, select something in cotton, sisal, or rustic linen.
+Feature items made of natural materials like reclaimed wood trays, woven straw placemats, and hand-carved candle holders or votives.
+For soft elements, like tablecloths napkins, and runners, select something in cotton, sisal, or rustic linen.
 Embrace texture and imperfections.
-Farmhouse style is about tradition, hand-me-downs and treasures.
+Farmhouse style is about tradition, hand-me-downs, and treasures.